murk-sy/manga-pr-guide/Guide.md

-# 🔰Work in progress!
+# 🔰 Work in progress!

 For a more completed guide, see the Proofreading 101 guide by [tyresonance from Immortal Abyss forums](Immortalabyss-Proofreading%20101.md).

-# 🛂Introduction
+# 🛂 Introduction

 So you've read some manga and thought "Hey, I want to help with that!" and decided that proofreading sounds like something you'd like to do.
 That's great!

-**As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not mean just fixing grammar mistakes and changing awkward word order - sometimes you will have to completely rewrite the entire speech bubble to make it sound natural.
-How difficult your job actually ends up being depends mostly on the skill and experience of the translator before you.
+**As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not mean just fixing grammatical mistakes and changing awkward word order - sometimes you'll have to completely rewrite the entire speech bubble to make it sound natural.
+How difficult your job actually ends up being depends mostly on the skill and experience of the translator.

 This guide covers the scanlation process from Japanese to English so some information is specific to that.
 At the time of writing this guide, I've only been proofreading for a few weeks, so don't take this document as a holy commandment.

-# 💮The scanlation process
+# 💮 The scanlation process

 As a proofreader, you're just a piece of the puzzle in the entire process.
 The people involved are the following: